hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that is configured on this Kusto Cluster.
 Possible values are: `SystemAssigned` (where Azure will generate a Service Principal for you).

-* `principal_id` - (Computed) Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this Kusto Cluster.

-* `tenant_id` - (Computed) Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this Kusto Cluster.

-* `identity_ids` - (Computed) The list of user identities associated with the Kusto cluster.
+* `identity_ids` - (Optional) The list of user identities associated with the Kusto cluster.

 ~> **NOTE:** When `type` is set to `SystemAssigned`, the Principal ID can be retrieved after the cluster has been created.
 More details are available below.
 See [documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/overview) for additional information.

+* `principal_id` - (Computed) Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this Kusto Cluster.

+* `tenant_id` - (Computed) Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this Kusto Cluster.

 ---